-- What the letter said happened to Georges for treason.
+- What the letter claimed happened to Georges for treason.

-- What Barsac wanted to do to a soldier who deserted after viewing the carnage in the desert, before being interrupted by a bombing.
+- What Marsenay wanted to do to Jack, a soldier who deserted after viewing the carnage in the desert, before being interrupted by Jane and the bombing after.

 - Street Urchin: Sabri and his band of kids, before meeting Jane while robbing her of her purse.

-- Treacherous Advisor: Morilire, hired by the Barsac Expedition as guide, is later shown as a traitor after he made the troops turn in circle in the desert.
+- Treacherous Advisor: Morilire, hired by the Barsac Expedition as guide, is later shown as a spy after he made the troops turn in circle in the desert.

 - Unobtainium: The titular 'cerulean sand', or azurium, can be used to make flying machines.

-- Wrench Wench: Jane Buxton, who follow her brother's track by attempting to create flying machines, all named "Albatross" and numered, apart for the last, named "Silver Wings" and helps the other engineers in the landboat of the Barsac expedition.
+- Wrench Wench: Jane shares her brother's interest in wanting to create flying machines.
+She's named each of her attempts, "Albatross" and numbered them.
+Apart for the last one, which she names "Silver Wings" and helps the other engineers on the landboat of the Barsac expedition.

 - Woobie, Destroyer of Worlds: William, who felt alienated in his new family, wanted to take revenge against his step-family and projected to destroy the world with his superweapon before Jane spoke him out of it.